-THIS LIST WILL BE LAUNCHED DURING THE PHOTO 2021 PHOTOBOOK WEEKEND 27+28 February
+THIS LIST WAS LAUNCHED DURING THE PHOTO 2021 PHOTOBOOK WEEKEND 27+28 February

 The Post compliments a Kristian Häggblom interview with Doug Spowart published on the PHOTO 2021 Online CHANNEL.

-The post relates to the selection of 52 Australian and New Zealand photobooks for the TATE Library to compliment the 12.5 photobooks from all over the world donated by Martin Parr in 2018.
+Here are the 52 Australian and New Zealand photobooks selected by Doug Spowart and Victoria Cooper for the TATE Library to compliment the 12.5 photobooks from all over the world donated by Martin Parr in 2018.
 The TATE/Parr brief was to select photobooks from the 1946 era to the early 2000s.

 Please note that some significant photobooks/authors are not included in the selection as Parr already had these books in his collection.
 These books included titles by Max Pam, Trent Parke, Bill Henson, Ans Westra and Harvey Benge.